Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 M569 P51.0 D4 S1 ; Configure the motor on the 1HCL at can address 51 as being in closed-loop drive mode (D4) and not reversed (S1)
 M584 X50.0 Y51.0 ; set X and Y drivers
-M917 X0 Y0 ; Set the closed loop axes to have a holding current of zero M350 X32 Y32 ; set steps/mm to 32 to make sull use of the encoder resolution
+M917 X0 Y0 ; Set the closed loop axes to have a holding current of zero M350 X32 Y32 ; set steps/mm to 32 to make full use of the encoder resolution
 M92 X160 Y160 ; steps/mm for a 20 tooth gt2 pulley
 ```